bcrowell/entropy/README.md

 A browser-based application that shows a gas expanding freely when a partition is removed between the two sides of a box.
+Graphs on the bottom show the evolution of the number of particles in each side over time.

 The idea for this app was shamelessly copied from [this java applet](http://stp.clarku.edu/simulations/approachtoequilibrium/index.html).